World War I ended 100 years ago today and we are right to commemorate this centenary with solemn ceremonies.

 Peter Jackson has made a wonderful documentary entitled They shall not grow old, using WW I archival film from the Imperial War Museum, cleaned up, colourised and featuring actual voice recordings of veterans.
 In gory detail they describe their lives in the trenches and the resulting film might well be upsetting when it premiers in theatres this afternoon and on the BBC tonight.
 Copies have been sent to every high school in the land and a limited theatrical run is scheduled.
 I plan to see it today on the big screen and perhaps again on the small screen tonight.

-In fact, as far as we know, none of my relatives served in those dreadful WW I trenches.
+As far as we know, only my cousin Reginald served in those dreadful WW I trenches.
 My maternal grandfather served in the Royal Naval Volunteer Reserve as a signalman, sending messages between the six great battleships on which he sailed.
 Each was eventually sunk by the German navy, but luckily he wasn’t aboard any of them at the time.
 My paternal grandfather was too old for WW II call up, but was killed by a German bomb in London.
 Apparently he was leaving his bank at the time and his wallet and ID were either stolen or destroyed, so it was a few days before he was identified, undoubtedly a very stressful time for my grandmother.
 My own father was already a POW by then, so didn’t find out his father had died until he was liberated.

 Mum joined the F.A.N.Y.s as a volunteer and rose to the rank of sergeant.
 When war was declared, she first served with the 8th London, and then the 21st London Regiments and then the 4th Battalion, The Royal Sussex Regiment.
 During the Dunkirk evacuations, she worked to receive soldiers at a depot at Olympia: “I can smell them now,” she recalled of the gravely wounded men.
 “We’d been working for hours without rest or water and I stopped to put on some fresh lipstick.
 I was reprimanded by an officer and demoted from sergeant to corporal.”
 She was finally awarded the War Medal in November 2016.
 In her memory, I wore her medal and regimental badge and a friend dressed as a wartime nurse wore her F.A.N.Y. badge at a Remembrance service this week.